Charmonium ground and excited states at finite temperature from complex Borel sum rules: Analysis results

 \subsection{In vacuum}

 The spectral functions of both V and PS channels in vacuum obtained by our analyses are shown in Fig.~\ref{cc_vac}.
 The estimated errors of the MEM results are shown by the three horizontal lines at each peak.
 It is observed that in both channels two clear peaks are generated.
 Both of them are statistically significant because their error bars lie between top and bottom of the peaks \cite{Asakawa:2000tr,Gubler:2010cf}.
 Note that, although a small third peak is also seen in both channels, it could be an artificial peak because it is not statistically significant.
 The positions of the first and second peaks agree with the experimental values with a precision of the order $50-150 \, \mathrm{MeV}$ as shown in Table~\ref{position}.
 Thus they are considered to correspond to the physical states, $J/\psi$, $\psi^\prime$, $\eta_c$ and $\eta_c^\prime$, respectively.
+It is interesting to note that all our obtained masses are lower compared to the experimental values.
+It is possible that this situation could improve once higher order $\alpha_s$ corrections to the Wilson coefficients are included in the analysis.
+As such terms have no influence on the temperature dependence of the gluon condensates, it is however not expected that they will qualitatively change our results about the temperature dependence of the peaks.

 Let us note that, in an earlier study using conventional Borel sum rules with MEM \cite{Gubler:2011ua}, only one statistically significant peak was extracted for both channels, and it is widely distributed in the energy region between about $2.9 \, \mathrm{GeV}$ and $3.6 \, \mathrm{GeV}$.
 This wide peak likely corresponds to a combination of the first and second peaks obtained in our analysis.
 In other words, by the help of the higher resolution of CBSR, we are able to separate the degenerated of the previous work into two distinct peaks.